Let’s set the stage…

 Needless to say, humans are born with the ability to squat; some of us just lose the ability when we stop trying.
 Our strength and mobility are limited because we aren’t taught or forced to use this deep squat.
 We don’t need it for day-to-day activities like other countries do.

-Going butt to heels has the potential to make you expend more energy because of the greater range of motion you’re performing.
-If you’re looking to increase your strength in a fuller range of motion, then full depth may be the way to go.
-Usually, athletes can squat more weight when they transition right below parallel because of the lesser range of motion and decreased time under tension as compared to bottoming out.
+Going a$$ to grass has the potential to make you expend more energy because of the greater range of motion you’re performing.
+If you’re looking to increase your strength in a fuller range of motion, then a$$ to grass is may be the way to go.
+Usually, athletes can squat more weight when they transition right below parallel because of the lesser range of motion and decreased time under tension as compared to going a$$ to grass.

 Highly trained athletes can take advantage of this deep squat position by using the “bounce” out of the bottom to help propel up.
 However, diving into the bottom of a squat to use that “bounce” is never a good idea unless you’ve trained the back squat using strict full range of motion without the bounce first.
 Once you’ve built the strength and coordination and have practiced the bounce with integrity, it may be ok to use sparingly.
 However, one should understand that you’re placing a great amount of stress upon the connective tissues in your joints.
 The repetitive bouncing out of the bottom, due to the increase in compressive forces in the deep squat, could potentially damage the meniscus and articular cartilage in your knee.
 Nevertheless, there are currently no guidelines that dictate the magnitude of force that would cause this to happen.
 Like every other lift or exercise, there are proper mobility drills and progressions that teach body control, stability, and strength.
 It’s recommended that you practice and train these areas to improve your mechanics and ensure safety before using it.